 \subsection{Acknowledgements}

 MS would like to thank Jarod Alper, Daniel Halpern-Leistner and David Rydh for discussions related to good moduli spaces and the \'{e}tale slice theorem.
 EA and JH would like to thank David Rydh for inspiring conversations on good moduli spaces and their applications.
+EA would also like to thank Ben Davison and Sebastian Schlegel Mejia for useful conversations.
 Finally, we are collectively indebted to David Rydh for carefully going through an earlier draft and providing numerous comments, corrections and valuable suggestions that resulted in an overall great improvement of this paper.